Sterwen-Technology/usb_modem_lib/README.md

 ## API

-The API is based on single class **QuectelModem** that needs to be instantiated for each modem managed by it.
+The API is based on single abstract class **UsbATModem**.
+The actual class to be instantiated is vendor specific and currently only **QuectelModem** is supplied.

 [generated documentation](usb_modem_at_lib.html)